Western Animation: Monsters, Inc.

 - Intentionally performed by Randall on way too many occasions to count.

 - Waternoose wasn't kidding about what he said with the promise to keep his company afloat, due to his kidnapping of Boo.
+Yes, he would do anything to keep it afloat — even if it meant breaking the law.

 - Kick the Morality Pet: Unintentionally performed by Sulley toward Boo, leading to a Heel Realization.